 Malash was already sure her quest had been in vain.
 Nothing had stirred within these walls for millennia, but it couldn’t hurt to have a look around.
 There were two colossal openings in the wall at the far end of the room, both oval in shape.
 They glared at her like echoing mouths, inviting her to step inside and be devoured.
 Keeping one hand on the hatchet at her belt, Malash chose the opening on the right and began walking towards it.
 Perhaps there was treasure back there, something of value she could hawk back at Greygulf.

 The weathered idol seated on the throne opened eyes the colour of clotted blood.
-A dark mouth fell open in the mouldering ruins of its face and it began to scream.
+A dark mouth fell open in the mouldering ruins of its face.
+It began to scream.

 Malash tightened her grip on the hatchet.
 The screaming intensified to a high-pitched shriek, then careened to a stop.
 A voice bellowed forth, gnarled and ancient as the roots of mountains.